sasdallas/reduceOS/README.md

 Scary!
 I wouldn't do this, but it's possible.
 Here are some issues I've encountered:

 **reduceOS will commonly fail to initialize a video driver.** If this happens you'll see the message that says "BIOS call failed".
 To fix this, add `--force_vga` to the boot arguments in GRUB (the only way you'll see the BIOS call failed message is with this anyways)
 -  **IMPORTANT:** The kernel's bootloader will automatically ask GRUB for a framebuffer in 1024x768x32 mode.
 If GRUB provides this, it will set the mode and render it useless.

-**Occasionally module and debug symbols will fail to load.** No way to fix this unless you patch the kernel.
+To fix this, you can remove the VESA framebuffer multiboot sections from bootstrap.

+**Modules such as the prototype AHCI driver will fail to load.** Use the boot argument `--skip_modules=<filename>` to skip these modules.
+This should work.

+**Tasking (last stage) crashes the system** The boot argument `--no_tasking` should help here.
+Be warned the system will be unstable!

+**There is no video driver, but I have a COM port!** Use the boot argument `--force_headless` to put reduceOS into serial-only mode.

 If you manage to get reduceOS running, then tell me in our Discord server or in GitHub issues!